THD-Spatial-AI/storcito-wildfire-risk-engine/README.md

   day's coherent risk map.
 Static mode uses the submitted year, then evaluates that year's hottest eligible FWI day from May 1 through October 31.
+- The peak day is the highest AOI-mean FWI, not the day whose combined map shows the largest high-risk area: day ranking follows the fire-weather standard used by EFFIS and the official alert levels, while the map's colours also blend that day's surface-temperature and vegetation layers.
+  A lower-ranked day can therefore look redder - see "Peak-day selection" in CHANGELOG.md for the full rationale; per-day means are disclosed in `daily_mean_fwi`.
 - Canadian FWI is calculated at 12:00 local standard time (12:00 CET or 13:00 CEST in Galicia) with assessment-to-assessment precipitation.
 Weather shown for 16:00 is a separate operational snapshot and is not classified with the